Travel

 How long is a Czech Employee Card valid?

-it's valid for up to 2 years and is renewable.
+It's valid for up to 2 years and is renewable.

 Do I need to speak Czech for a work visa?